TIBCOSoftware/mashling-recipes/recipes/envoy/mashling-envoy-front-proxy/README.md

 	eval $(docker-machine env default)

-### Create a sample Kafka mashling app and deploy it in Envoy front-proxy
+### Deploy Kafka mashling app in Envoy front-proxy
-Please change the **kafka/mashling-kafka-definition.json** file for Kafka cluster details appropriately before running the command to create Kafka-based mashling app.
+Please change the **kafka/mashling-kafka-definition.json** file for Kafka cluster details appropriately before running the command to deploy Kafka-based mashling app.

 Set the Kafka broker URL according to your setup in the format \<host_ip>:\<port>
 	The following example sets the value to 10.98.200.188:9092.